Read Mapping Near Non-Volatile Memory: Related Work

 \section{Related Work}

-With no pre-processing of the {\em reference}, the computational complexity of {\em read mapping} scales at least linearly with the {\em reference} length.
-Therefore, advanced pre-processing is prevalent.
-Pre-processing in the form of hashing forms the basis of many popular software packages such as SOAP~\cite{li2008soap}, Eland (part of the Illumina suite), and MAQ~\cite{li2008mapping}.
-Another popular option of smaller memory footprint, including SOAP2~\cite{li2009soap2}, Bowtie(2)~\cite{langmead2009ultrafast,langmead2012fast}, BWA~\cite{li2009fast,li2010fast}, is based on the Burrows-Wheeler Transformation (BWT), an invertible transformation of the {\em reference}.
-Under BWT, the computational complexity of mapping becomes a function of the {\em read} length only.
-The baseline for comparison, SOAP3-dp~\cite{luo2013soap3} represents an open-source energy-efficient GPU implementation of BWA.
-SOAP3-dp can also handle noise in input {\em read}s, however, unlike \arch, the computational complexity depends on the value of the {\em tolerance}.
+With no pre-processing of the {\em reference}, the computational complexity scales (at least) linearly with the {\em reference} length.
+Therefore, popular software implementations such as SOAP~\cite{li2008soap}, Eland (part of the Illumina suite), and MAQ~\cite{li2008mapping} adapt hash-based pre-processing.
+SOAP2~\cite{li2009soap2}, Bowtie(2)~\cite{langmead2009ultrafast,langmead2012fast}, BWA~\cite{li2009fast,li2010fast}, on the other hand, use the (more memory efficient) Burrows-Wheeler Transformation (BWT) of the {\em reference}.
+One baseline for comparison, SOAP3-dp~\cite{luo2013soap3}, represents an open-source GPU implementation of BWA, which can also handle noise in {\em read}s, however, unlike \arch, the computational complexity depends on the {\em tolerance} value.
+Genax~\cite{genax}, the other baseline for comparison, is an automata-based accelerator.
+Similar to SOAP3-dp, computational and space complexity of GenAx depend on the {\em tolerance} value, unlike \arch.
+High-throughput FPGA implementations~\cite{fpga1} also exist, at the expense of orders of magnitude higher power consumption than \arch.
+The exotic race logic based dynamic programming accelerator~\cite{madhavan2014race} can find the similarity between two strings corresponding to the {\em read} {and a sub-sequence of the} {\em reference} in approx. 120ns while consuming 1nJ.
+This is much slower than \arch, and energy grows with the third power of {\em read} length which can impair scalability.

-High-throughput FPGA implementations also exist, however, at the expense of significantly higher power consumption, hence lower energy efficiency.
-For example, Vanderbauwhede et al.~\cite{fpga1} {introduce a high-throughput implementation on RIVYERA clusters employing 128 Xilinx SPARTAN-6 LX150 FPGAs, which can process 45K} (100-base-long) {\em query}s {per second at the expense of orders of magnitude higher power consumption compared to \arch.

-{ \bf Race Logic:} Madhavan et al.~\cite{madhavan2014race} propose hardware acceleration for dynamic programming using the exotic race logic.
-As a case study, they find the similarity between two strings corresponding to the {\em read} {and a sub-sequence of the} {\em reference}.
-The proposed accelerator requires around 120ns and 1nJ for each alignment, which is much slower than \arch.
-Besides, energy consumption grows by $O(N^3)$, where $N$ is the length of the {\em read}, which impairs scalability.

-{ \bf {Resistive CAM Accelerators:}} Guo et al. in \cite{ipekTCAM,ipekACC} explore the potential of using TCAM arrays for accelerating data-intensive applications.
-Yavits et al. in \cite{yavits2015resistive} propose an associative processor, which employs resistive CAM based look-up tables to implement diverse functions.
-From a technology perspective, recent representative demonstrations of resistive TCAM arrays include Li et al.~\cite{ibm_tcam} and Yun et al.~\cite{tcam1}: The IBM design~\cite{ibm_tcam} features a 1Gbit PCM-based CAM array using IBM 90nm technology.
-The measured search latency is 1.9ns.
-Yun et al. in \cite{tcam1}, on the other hand, propose two novel MTJ-based cell designs in 45nm technology.
-They show that searching for a match takes around 0.6ns for a row size of 256. \arch\ can adapt any resistive CAM array, including these more recent proposals, to tap the potential of non-volatile TCAM for scalable, high-throughput, energy-efficient {\em read} mapping.